NOHANGER/nohanger-closet/README.md

 </div>

-**AI Closet** is a mobile application that brings an AI-powered approach to closet management and styling.
-Whether you want to keep track of every piece in your closet, or seek an easy way to visualize outfit ideas, the AI Closet helps you:
+**Nohanger Closet** is a mobile application that brings an AI-powered approach to closet management and styling.
+Whether you want to keep track of every piece in your closet, or seek an easy way to visualize outfit ideas, the Nohanger Closet helps you:

 - Digitally store and manage all your clothing.
 - Experiment with outfit combinations on a freeform canvas and save your favorite looks for future inspiration.